ProfButch/MultiRun/README.md

 ## Setup
-Configure a directory and file name to build to, using `MultiRun -> Settings` and you're ready to go.
+Configure a directory and file name to build to (`MultiRun -> Settings`) and you're ready to go.

 <br>
 <br>